 While a workers’ compensation claim exempts an employer from liability, construction workers may consider filing a lawsuit in several instances where a third party may be at fault for the injury.

-Since construction companies often work with a wide array of tools, materials and equipment from different manufacturers, construction accident cases that arise because of malfunctioning or faulty equipment may be eligible for a product liability lawsuit or personal injury lawsuit.
-Workers may also be eligible for these types of claims if an employer has shown neglect and misconduct that led to the injury or if a manufacturer’s products led to harmful exposure that led to a later diagnosis.
+Construction companies often work with a wide array of tools, materials and equipment from different manufacturers.
+As a result, construction accident cases that arise because of malfunctioning or faulty equipment may be eligible for a product liability lawsuit or personal injury lawsuit.
+Workers may also be eligible for these types of claims if an employer’s neglect and misconduct led to the injury.

 Wrongful Death Lawsuit

-Unfortunately, there are hundreds of fatal construction injuries every year.
-Surviving family members may be eligible to file a wrongful death lawsuit in these cases to hold the employer, manufacturer of dangerous products or equipment, or another third party liable.
-A personal injury lawsuit may also transition into a wrongful death lawsuit, should the claimant pass while the case is in progress.
+Unfortunately, there are hundreds of fatal construction accident injuries every year.
+Surviving family members may be eligible to file a wrongful death lawsuit in these cases.
+This type of legal action can hold the employer, general contractor, manufacturer of dangerous products or equipment, or another third party liable.
+A personal injury case may also transition into a wrongful death lawsuit, should the claimant pass while the case is in progress.

 Like with a personal injury lawsuit, these claims may result in a settlement or verdict.
-Be sure to discuss with your construction accident attorney on whether accepting a settlement or waiting for a verdict is best for your case.
+Be sure to discuss the benefits and risks of taking a settlement or waiting for a verdict with your personal injury lawyer.